Personal Injury Landing Pages That Convert

 Begin with your audience:

 Before designing any landing page it’s essential to think about whom you are targeting and what their main decision style is likely to be.
-There are literally thousands of personal injury lawyers competing for business and it’s difficult for customers to tell one company from another.
+There are thousands of personal injury lawyers competing for business.
+It’s difficult for customers to tell one company from another.
 This means that people searching for a personal injury lawyer don’t have the time or ability to compare lots of different suppliers.

 As a result decision making in this kind of market can often be a matter of guesswork for consumers.
 This is why strategies relating to brand salience can help here as most prospects won’t have made a personal injury claim before.
 Due to the nature of the service, trust is also important.
 Cognitive biases, such as loss aversion and authority are also drivers of decisions in this kind of market as people look for short-cuts to making a considered choice.